Game-Loom/GameLoom/README.md

 or

 ### **Run from .jar File**:
-   1. Download the Zip file that contains the .jar and dependencies directly above in the file listings or from: [Our Google Drive](https://drive.google.com/file/d/14TGFB9H8WT0ZoXnprNtzXFrvdM4getuD/view?usp=sharing)
+   1. Download the Zip file that contains the .jar and dependencies directly above in the repository's file listings.
    2. Extract the .zip wherever you would like, navigate a terminal window to that directory location.
    3. System Universal Command:
       ```bash